turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 ## Every Day Microaggressions (4 min)

-Here are a few comments that would considered microaggressions.
+Here are a few comments that would be considered microaggressions.

 * "Diversity is important, but we won't lower the bar."